davidmoten/reels/README.md

 * Jar size 100K with only one logging dependency (slf4j)

 TODO
-* Lifecycle monitoring (DeathWatch) support
+* Lifecycle monitoring (DeathWatch) support.
+Later.
 * Add Actor.preRestart, Actor.postRestart methods?
 Jury still out on this.
 NO
 * Akka has a kill method that forces onMessage to throw an ActorKilledException.
 Not keen on this.
+NO

 ## How to build
 ```bash